Purchases made through links earn us a small commission, at no extra cost to you.

 Day 1: Visit the Eiffel Tower & Les Invalides

-After coming down from the tower, walk through Parc du Champ de Mars.
+After coming down from the tower, walk through Parc du Champ de Mars, the long green space that stretches from the Eiffel Tower to École Militaire.
 This is a popular place for people to lounge on the grass, drink wine and have a picnic in the shade of the Eiffel Tower.

-Before leaving the park, make a visit to the Wall for Peace, opposite the École Militaire.
+Before leaving the park make a visit to the Wall for Peace, a unique monument opposite the École Militaire.
+(Update: The Wall for Peace was dismantled and moved to Avenue de Breteuil, but we haven’t visited it in the new location.)

 Next, head to Pont Alexandre III to watch the sunset over the Seine, with the Eiffel Tower in the background.
-Once darkness settles in, cross the river to Place de la Concorde to see the obelisk and fountain illuminated at night.
+Once darkness settles in, cross the river to Place de la Concorde to see the 3,300 year old Egyptian obelisk and two fountains illuminated at night.

 Lastly, treat yourself to a nice French dinner on your first night in Paris!